rudi-platform/rudi-node-container/README.md

 ## 2D.
 Log to the RUDI node

-Go to the following URL and login with the Super User password you have set at
+Go to the following URL and login with the Super User password you have set:

 http://localhost:3032/manager